The Problem: Production APIs Return 404, Local Works Fine

 ✗/api/posts/[slug]

-✗- Every other dynamic API route ✗
+✗- All other dynamic API routes ✗

-export const dynamic = 'force-dynamic';
+export const dynamic = 'force-dynamic'

 :